jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 - [Reizeable-BAR](https://game.intel.com/story/intel-arc-graphics-resizable-bar/) is not mandatory for hardware acceleration, but it can affect the performance of VPP tone-mapping.
   It's recommended to enable the Resizable-BAR if the processor, motherboard and BIOS support it.

-- [ASPM](https://www.intel.com/content/www/us/en/support/articles/000092564/graphics.html) can be enabled in the supported BIOS, which greatly reduces the idle power consumption of the ARC GPU.
+- [ASPM](https://www.intel.com/content/www/us/en/support/articles/000092564/graphics.html) should be enabled in the BIOS if supported.
+This greatly reduces the idle power consumption of the ARC GPU.

-- Low-Power encoding is used by default on ARC GPU. **GuC & HuC firmware can be missing on non-rolling release distros**.
+- Low-Power encoding is used by default on ARC GPUs. **GuC & HuC firmware can be missing on non-rolling release distros**, you might need to manually download it from the [Kernel firmware git](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/i915).

-- Old kernel build configs [may not have the MEI modules enabled](https://gitlab.freedesktop.org/drm/intel/-/issues/7732), which is necessary for using ARC GPU on Linux.
+- Old kernel build configs [may not have the MEI modules enabled](https://gitlab.freedesktop.org/drm/intel/-/issues/7732), which are necessary for using ARC GPU on Linux.

 :::